 Total Federal Debt: $17.8 trillion

-Every year in February the President of the United States sends to Congress a budget request for the fiscal year that begins in ten months on October 1.
+Definition: Every year in February the President of the United States is required to send to Congress a budget request for the fiscal year that begins the following October.

-Recent and budgeted headline federal budget numbers in the FY12 Budget including overall spending, deficit, and debt.
+Recent and budgeted headline federal budget numbers in the FY09 Budget including overall spending, deficit, and debt.

 Click for Budget Detail

-Recent and budgeted federal spending in the FY12 Budget
+Recent and budgeted federal spending in the FY09 Budget

 for major federal spending functions.